-2. In this Article "attachment of intermediated securities of an account holder" means any judicial, administrative or other act or process to freeze, restrict or impound intermediated securities of that account holder in order to enforce or satisfy a judgment, award or other judicial, arbitral, administrative or other decision against or in respect of that account holder or in order to ensure the availability of such intermediated securities to enforce or satisfy any future such judgment, award or decision.
+2. In this Article "attachment of intermediated securities of an account holder" means any judicial, administrative or other act or process to freeze, restrict or impound intermediated securities of that account holder in order to enforce or satisfy a judgment, award or other judicial, arbitral, administrative or other decision or in order to ensure the availability of such intermediated securities to enforce or satisfy any future judgment, award or decision.